 - Autism Family Resources Grants offer grants if your household income falls below $50,000

 - The Ezra B. Smith Foundation for Autism Therapy and Education is a great therapy and education funding resource.

-- Helping Hands Program, National Autism Association offers grants aimed at making treatments more accessible.
+- Helping Hands Program, National Autism Association offers grants to make treatments more accessible.

 - PAF Co-Pay Relief offers debt-relief assistance